ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch27.md

 Finally, the cross-entropy loss does not satisfy the triangle inequality, *H*(*r*, *p*) \\(\\geq\\) *H*(*r*, *q*) + *H*(*q*, *p*).
-Letâ€™s illustrate this with an example as well.
+Let's illustrate this with an example as well.
 Suppose we choose *r* = 0.9, *p* = 0.5, and *q* = 0.4.
 We have:

 - *H*(0.9, 0.5) = 0.624